iTwin/itwinjs-core/docs/bis/fundamentals/data-organization/modeling-perspectives.md

 ### Modeling Perspective Consistency of Partitions, Models and Elements

 As is described in [Top of the World](./top-of-the-world), for every Subject, there may be zero or more `InformationPartitionElement` child `Element`s.
-Each of those `InformationPartitionElement`s is effectively a declaration of modeling perspective and starts a `Model` hierarchy that is of that the declared modeling perspective.
+Each of those `InformationPartitionElement`s is effectively a declaration of a modeling perspective and starts a `Model` hierarchy that is of that the declared modeling perspective.

 Each `InformationPartitionElement` breaks down into a `Model` that is of the same modeling perspective.
 That `Model` in turn contains only `Element`s of the same modeling perspective.
 Some of those `Element`s will have breakdown `Model`s; the breakdown `Model`s must be of the same modeling perspective as the `Element` they break down.